tw4452852/totorow/app/posts/Read Revel-Router.md

 ~~~ {prettyprint}
 argsPattern = regexp.MustCompile(`\{<(?P<pattern>[^>]+)>(?P<var>[a-zA-Z_0-9]+)\}`)
 ~~~
-All the args in the URL are collected in r.args, a slice of *arg:
+All the arguments in the URL are collected in `r.args`, a slice of *arg:

 ~~~ {prettyprint}
 type arg struct {